 Ethics and Compliance Program Management Council Charter

-The UC Merced Ethics and Compliance Program Management Council (ECPMC) is an advisory to the UC Merced Ethics and Compliance Executive Committee and the UC Merced Chief Ethics and Compliance Officer (CECO), Sheryl Ireland.
+The UC Merced Ethics and Compliance Program Management Council (ECPMC) is an advisory to the UC Merced Ethics and Compliance Executive Committee and the UC Merced Chief Ethics and Compliance Officer (CECO), Viola Kinsman.

 The ECPMC is comprised of unit heads from the major functions of the university and will assure that enterprise risk management decisions are aligned with UC Merced’s overall vision and goals.
 The ECPMC will develop a comprehensive approach to identifying and managing the full range of risks the university faces.
 The ECPMC will champion these strategies and be charged with communicating them to each member’s respective areas so that all stakeholders take ownership.